 The Reservation has 94.6 miles of forest roads.
 Roads provide a means for moving logs from the forest to markets and provide access for various forms of recreation.
 The Tribes’ Reservation is open to the public for recreation, including hiking, mountain biking, ATV riding, hunting and fishing.
 The Tribes’ Reservation has become more popular as a recreation site in the last 10 years with development of hiking trails, the Big Buck Campground, and because private timber companies and the US Forest Service have closed much of their land over the last decade or more.
 Because of this increase in use and popularity of the Reservation, the Tribes have implemented a vehicle access management policy.
 This policy closes some roads to vehicle traffic although the public is still allowed to recreate on the Reservation behind these road closures as long as it is done without the aid of motorized vehicles.
 Of the 94.6 miles of forest road on the Reservation, 16.7 miles are closed for various reasons such as to protect soils, water quality or wildlife, while other roads are closed to reduce maintenance costs and open road density.
 Another 19.5 miles of road are gated to reduce the vehicle traffic impacts to wildlife, recreationists, and wildlife.
 During general bow and rifle deer and elk seasons approximately 66.2 miles of road are open to motorized vehicle traffic, representing 85% of the Tribes’ roads that are suitable for vehicle traffic.

 New roads on the Reservation are carefully designed using forest road engineering standards.
-Road maintenance is funded by Tribal road use fees and forest management deductions.
-The roads are maintained through service agreements with local Contractors.
+Road maintenance is funded by fees assessed to timber sales proportionate with the volume and use of the Reservation Road system and by user fees of Tribal roads.
+The roads are maintained by Tribal personnel and equipment when available and through service agreements with local Contractors.